How to Hide Browser History from ISP

 Your ISP can see the following things:

-Now that you know your ISPs is watching, you might be wondering how to limit, if not eradicate, their ability to track you.
+Now that you know your ISPs are watching you might be wondering how to block isp tracking, if not eradicate, their ability to track you.
 Realistically speaking, we can’t fight with ISPs or beg them to not use our personal information for their gains.
 However, what we can do is to hide our browser history from ISPs and make our online activities completely anonymous.

 Luckily, there are some ways we can go about this.